 Everyone has their Thanksgiving staples that they are simply unwilling to go without.
 For some it’s mashed potatoes, creamed spinach, or green bean casserole, but for me, it’s definitely cranberry sauce (well that and turkey, sweet potatoes, and pumpkin pie!).

 I don’t think it’s fair (or truthful) to call this or any form of cranberry sauce ‘sugar-free’ because in order to round out the tartness of fresh cranberries there needs to be some form of sweetener involved.

 Even this recipe that is sweetened with honey weighs in at nearly 20 grams of sugar per quarter cup serving (the equivalent of nearly 2 tbsp of sugar) feeding the point that labeling it ‘sugar-free’ doesn’t work.

-However – there is a benefit to naturally sweetening your cranberry sauce with honey or agave, opposed to using refined white sugar and that is that natural sweeteners are gentler on the body than refined sugars and do offer trace amounts of vitamins and minerals (hey -every bit counts!).
+However – there is a benefit to naturally sweetening your cranberry sauce with honey, opposed to using refined white sugar is that is that natural sweeteners are gentler on the body than refined sugars and do offer trace amounts of vitamins and minerals (hey -every bit counts!).